n3d1117/website/content/blog/wildfly-docker-timescale/index.md

 ---
 title: Creating a Wildfly Docker image with TimescaleDB support
-description: This post shows how to create a Wildfly docker image that supports TimescaleDB using the PostgreSQL JDBC driver, and how to combine the two using Docker Compose.
+description: This post demonstrates the creation of a Wildfly Docker image that includes support for TimescaleDB via the PostgreSQL JDBC driver, as well as the combination of the two using Docker Compose.
 date: 2021-08-04T02:28:42.000Z
 slug: wildfly-docker-timescale
 tags: [java, docker, wildfly, timescaledb, postgresql]